DQL Function Reference¶

 Parameters:

-Return Value: Returns the string with leading and trailing whitespace removed.
+Return Value: Returns the string with whitespace removed from both ends.

 Removes whitespace characters from the left side of a string.